ezsystems/ezplatform/doc/docker/README.md

 other containers.
 This means bigger disk space footprint and longer loading time of the containers.
 It is also more complicated to make this approach work with docker stack so only a docker-compose example is provided.

-Note that if you change the value of the APP_PROD_IMAGE variable in .env, you'll need to change the image name in doc/docker/Dockerfile-distribution accordingly.
+Note that if you set the environment variable COMPOSE_PROJECT_NAME to a non-default value, you'll need to change the image name in doc/docker/Dockerfile-distribution accordingly.

 ```sh